-- A. Field tests shall be witnessed by authorities having jurisdiction. - B. Manufacturer's Field Service: Engage a factory-authorized service representative to test and inspect components, assemblies, and equipment installations, including connections. - C. Perform tests and inspections. - D. Perform the following tests and inspections with the assistance of a factory-authorized service representative: - 1.
+- A. Field tests shall be witnessed by: - 1.
+Architect / Engineer's Representative. - 2.
+Owner's Representative. - 3.
+Fire Alarm Manufacturer's Service Representative. - B. Manufacturer's Field Service: Engage a factory-authorized service representative to test and inspect components, assemblies, and equipment installations, including connections. - C. Perform tests and inspections. - D. Perform the following tests and inspections with the assistance of a factory-authorized service representative: - 1.
 Visual Inspection: Conduct visual inspection prior to testing. - a.
 Inspection shall be based on completed record Drawings and system documentation that is required by the "Completion Documents, Preparation" table in the "Documentation" section of the "Fundamentals" chapter in NFPA 72. - b.
 Comply with the "Visual Inspection Frequencies" table in the "Inspection" section of the "Inspection, Testing and Maintenance" chapter in NFPA 72; retain the "Initial/Reacceptance" column and list only the installed components. - 2.
 System Testing: Comply with the "Test Methods" table in the "Testing" section of the "Inspection, Testing and Maintenance" chapter in NFPA 72. - 3.
-Factory-authorized service representative shall prepare the "Fire Alarm System Record of Completion" in the "Documentation" section of the "Fundamentals" chapter in NFPA 72 and the "Inspection and Testing Form" in the "Records" section of the "Inspection, Testing and Maintenance" chapter in NFPA 72. - E. Reacceptance Testing: Perform reacceptance testing to verify the proper operation of added or replaced devices and appliances. - F. Fire-alarm system will be considered defective if it does not pass tests and inspections. - G. Prepare test and inspection reports. - H. Maintenance Test and Inspection: Perform tests and inspections listed for weekly, monthly, quarterly, and semiannual periods.
-Use forms developed for initial tests and inspections. - I. Annual Test and Inspection: One year after date of Substantial Completion, test fire-alarm system complying with visual and testing inspection requirements in NFPA 72.
-Use forms developed for initial tests and inspections.
+Factory-authorized service representative shall prepare the "Fire Alarm System Record of Completion" in the "Documentation" section of the "Fundamentals" chapter in NFPA 72 and the "Inspection and Testing Form" in the "Records" section of the "Inspection, Testing and Maintenance" chapter in NFPA 72. - E. Fire-alarm system will be considered defective if it does not pass tests and inspections. - F. Prepare test and inspection reports.

-3.8 MAINTENANCE SERVICE
+3.7 MAINTENANCE SERVICE